 Or this far?

-Another exceptional case, rather theoretical, is one in which there are only two customers, A and B, with equal demand.
+**Except if one dominant customer outweighs all other customers.
+Then the Center of Gravity is on top of this dominant customer, but the resultant force is not zero.
+And another exceptional case, rather theoretical, is one in which there are only two customers, A and B, with equal demand.
 Then the resultant force is zero for all points between A and B on line A-B. Each of these points is Center of Gravity.

-Calculating the Center of Gravity is not so much about distances as such, as it is about pull forces and directions.
-If in the above example customer 2 would be located 10 times further away in the same direction, this would not affect the Center of Gravity at all.
+The weird thing is that minimizing the sum of weighted distances by calculating the Center of Gravity is not about distances as such, as it is about pull forces and directions.
+If in the above example with 8 customers, one customer would be located 10/100/1000 times further away from the Center of Gravity in exactly the same direction, this would not affect the Center of Gravity at all.

 The Single Center of Gravity algorithm works like this on an x,y plane:

-1. Initialization: locate the 'Center of Gravity' at an initial (random) position, and give the move distance a large value.
+Initialization: locate the 'Center of Gravity' at an initial (random) position, and give the move distance a large value.

-2. Calculate the resultant pull force.
+Calculate the resultant pull force.
 Move the 'Center of Gravity' in that direction, at move distance.

-3. Calculate the sum of weighted distances.
+Calculate the sum of weighted distances.
 If it increased, then divide the move distance by two.

-4. Repeat steps 2 and 3 until the move distance becomes very small.
+Repeat steps 2 and 3 until the move distance becomes very small.

 This algorithm will always find the global optimum with a single run.
 With this type of problem, there is no chance of getting stuck in local optimum.
 The algorithm relates to the gradient descent method (wikipedia), also used by Excel Solver's method GRG Nonlineair (GRG stands for Generalized Reduced Gradient).